Los Angeles Drug Crime Attorney

 In the State of California, depending on the type of drug crime you are accused of, you may face misdemeanor or felony charges.
 Some of the drugs that are illegal and are considered to be a controlled substance or narcotic by the United States government include cocaine, marijuana, LSD, ecstasy (MDMA), methamphetamine (speed), heroin, PCP and morphine.
 Also, in some instances drug crimes may even involve legal or illegal prescription drugs.

 A drug crime is a very serious offense and can have dire consequences if you are convicted.
 You could be facing anywhere from up to a year in jail to a lifetime behind bars, including fines, probation, community service, counseling and parole.
 Hiring a criminal defense attorney may allow for you to avoid the severe penalties that can be imposed, and can also allow for the possibility of alternative sentencing set forth by California Penalty Code 1000 and/or Proposition 36.
+You may be able to get your charges dismissed with no conviction.

 The Los Angeles drug crimes attorneys at the Hedding Law Firm are very familiar with all areas of drug crimes cases.
 Our lawyers have established outstanding relationships with law officials over the years, which is beneficial when developing defense strategies for your case.
 It is our recommendation that if you are involved with a drug crime that you hire a criminal defense lawyer immediately.
+We have some of the best Los Angeles County Drug Crimes Defense Lawyers working in our office.

 - What Are The Common Drug Offenses That You Handle?